DataDog/integrations-core/systemd/README.md

 See [metadata.csv][6] for a list of metrics provided by this check.

-Some metrics are reported only if the respective configurations are enable:
+Some metrics are reported only if the respective configuration are enabled:

 - `systemd.service.cpu_time_consumed` requires Systemd configuration `CPUAccounting` to be enabled
 - `systemd.service.memory_usage` requires Systemd configuration `MemoryAccounting` to be enabled